Inferenco/Inferenco-predictions-SDK/README.md

 }
 ```

 See `handler::run_prediction_handler` for a ready-made orchestration function that bundles the above steps for typical MCP tools or CLI entry points.
+It accepts a `ForecastRequest` containing the asset ID, `vs_currency`, target horizon, and optional sentiment snapshot, fetches the appropriate price history (using the range API for long horizons), and dispatches to the correct forecast method before returning JSON.

 ### Selecting between `days` and `range`